Islandora/documentation/docs/technical-documentation/migrate-csv.md

 The module also contains a Migrate process plugin that transforms strings into associative arrays.
 This is useful for populating multiple Linked Agent fields.
 (See "[Typed Relation](../user-documentation/metadata/#typed-relation)" for more information on the Linked Agent field.)
 It will be available when this module is enabled, and the node migration uses it.
 It was written generically and will hopefully become part of Migrate Plus, but for now it is here.

-When you are ready to create your actual migrations, the contents of this repository can function as a template for you to create the yml files defining your own migrations.
+When you are ready to create your actual migrations, the contents of this repository can function as a template for you to create the YAML files defining your own migrations.

 ## Introduction

 __Why CSV?__ CSV files (whether separated by commas, tabs, or other delimiters) are easy to understand and work with, and there's good tooling available for using them with Drupal 8's [Migrate API](https://www.drupal.org/docs/8/api/migrate-api/migrate-api-overview).
-The Drupal contrib module [migrate_source_csv](https://www.drupal.org/project/migrate_source_csv) provides a source plugin that reads from a CSV file, and [migrate_plus](https://www.drupal.org/project/migrate_plus/) provides more tools and flexibility for creating migrations, including the ability to create customized migrations using yml and package them up as [Features](https://www.drupal.org/project/features/).
+The Drupal contrib module [migrate_source_csv](https://www.drupal.org/project/migrate_source_csv) provides a source plugin that reads from a CSV file, and [migrate_plus](https://www.drupal.org/project/migrate_plus/) provides more tools and flexibility for creating migrations, including the ability to create customized migrations using YAML and package them up as [Features](https://www.drupal.org/project/features/).

 In this tutorial, we'll be inspecting each migration file in detail before running it.
 You'll start out by migrating the images themselves first, and then you'll create various Drupal entities to describe the files from the metadata in the CSV.
 It's not as scary as it sounds (especially since this module contains the data we'll be using in a `data` directory), but you will need a few things before beginning: